 To pack a punch against the body wanting to quickly heal and repair the tumor, daily radiation was recommended for two months for an added knockout blow.
 But to REALLY to sure the malignancy was conquered, internal radiation procedures were peppered in between the chemo and daily external radiation treatments.
 It was a wild ride!

 To my delight, I was assigned a second primary doctor; a Radiation Oncologist, who would see me separately and apart from my Gynecologic Oncologist.
 SCORE!
 I now had a team of two doctors.
 My Radiation Oncologist was an angel of a doctor.
 She was so young and vibrant.
 She lit up the room every time she walked in.
 When I first saw her shoes beneath the curtain, I immediately knew she was sent just for me.
 Her voice was as sweet as her face, which matched her most pleasant personality.

-I remember overhearing my gynecologist asking specifically for her to see me and now it was very clear as to why.
+I remember overhearing my gynecologist asking specifically for her to see me and it was very clear as to why.
 She was tranquility in M.D. form.
 I was blessed to be placed in two sets of competent and accomplished hands that lifted my spirits more than they could ever know.
-The warm, calm demeanor of both my doctors and their patience for my every need gave me such a sense of security.
+The warm, calm demeanor of both doctors and their patience for my every need gave me such a sense of security.
 I wanted to get well for them just as much as I had wanted to for myself and my family.

-The intention of this blog is to share what I have learned with you with the hopes that you will find some peace and comfort within these virtual pages.
-This site is designed to encourage you to work purposefully and intentionally along your journey with as big a smile as you can muster and with a positive light in your soul, regardless of where you are at this time.
+The intention of this blog is to share what I have learned with you with the hope that you will find some peace and comfort within these virtual pages.
+This site is designed to encourage you to work purposefully and intentionally along your journey with as big a smile as you can muster with a positive light in your soul, regardless of where you are at this time.